Car Seat Safety and Distracted Driving

 Be placed directly on the seat of the car

-Always read and understand the car seat manufacturer's instructions and never prop a child up
+Always read and understand the car seat maker's instruction.
+Never prop a child up

 with blankets or pillows.
-Never place an infant in a rear-facing child
+Never place a baby in a rear-facing child safety seat in

 The car seat should: